 If we did not scale, or normalise, this data then the features with a large range of values would probably introduce bias into the model and effect accuracy.

-The reducing all features to a range of values between -1 and 1we prevent features with a larger variance in data values from introducing bias.
+By reducing all features to a range of values between -1 and 1, we prevent features with a larger variance in data values from introducing bias.

 The OverSampling code is as follows: